 Magnetic.
 Inspiring, devout.
 Myanmar is a nation of warmth, beauty, and complexity.
 Men still wear traditional longyi and women use the bark of the thanaka plant as a natural sunscreen.
 President Thein Sen opened Myanmar’s borders to the international community in 2011 after fifty years under a repressive military dictatorship, and students on this unique semester program have the opportunity to engage with Myanmar’s unique cultural heritage, yet untouched by Western influences.
-Together, we explore complex themes related to cultural preservation, economic development and political transition as they relate to the shifting face of Myanmar today.
+Together, we explore themes related to cultural preservation, economic development, and political transition as they relate to the shifting faces of Myanmar.

 We offer comprehensive, personal home visits so that we can answer your questions in person.
 One of our expert staff members will present on our program options and share stories from their own formative Where There Be Dragons program.
 To request a home visit in less than 2 minutes, fill out this form.

 - Comprehensive examination of international development issues, complexities of globalization, effects of modernization on traditional livelihoods, minority status and cultural preservation, creative grassroots solutions to global problems.

 - Stay in Buddhist and Animist communities.
 Meditation Study.

 - 3-4 day trek in Shan State, 3-4 day trek in Kayah State.
 Stay with local rural communities while trekking in Shan state and the Mandalay state dry zone.

 - Partner with Myanmar's largest Monastic school, learn adobe building, rural development projects, education and literacy NGOs.